techemmy/techemmy/README.md

 - 👋 Hi, I’m @techemmy
 - 👀 I’m interested in programming, content creation and football/soccer.
-- 🌱 I’m currently learning how to build desktop applications.
+- 🌱 I’m currently learning how to improve my content.
 - 💞️ I’m looking to collaborate on YouTube with a top tech influencer.
 - 📫 How to reach me.
 You can reach via YouTube(@Tech Emmy), Instagram(@tech_emmy), Twitter(@tech_emmyy).